Tassos Marinos Developer of Joomla Extensions

 Published in Extensions

 Do you want to capture or display additional user or site data on your site?
-It can be tricky if you need more information like where the user came from, the page URL, or want to capture the logged-in user's Name or Email address automatically.
+It can be tricky if you need more information like where the user came from or the page URL or want to automatically capture the logged-in user's name or email address.
 All of these things can be tracked efficiently with the help of Smart Tags.

 This tutorial will show you how to use Smart Tags in Tassos extensions.